 Here is a detailed explanation of how to prepare the Hakka-style deep-fried pork.

-There are two main steps to prepare the Hakka deep-fried pork.
+This is a relatively easy recipe.
+There are two main steps to preparing the Hakka deep-fried pork.
 First, marinate the pork with a mixture of fermented beancurd, five-spice powder, and other seasonings, followed by deep-fry it until crispy.

 1. Marinade the pork